hburden/DAT255/README.md

 ## Examination
 Every *group* should submit the following at the end of the course:

 - Working app (APK) that will be demonstrated at the project presentations.
-Each team will either present 8.30-12.00 or 13.00-16.30.
-You can find the assessment criteria in the wiki.
+Each team will either present 13.15-15.00 either Monday or Wednesday ([Schedule][PS]) You can find the assessment criteria in the wiki.
 - Documentation (produced during the project):
 	- Vision
 	- A few user stories